Torrance DUI Lawyer

 Felony DUI with Injury Penalties

-Two, three, or four years in the California State Prison, with an additional and consecutive three- to six-year prison sentence if any victim suffers great bodily injury, an additional and consecutive one-year sentence for each additional person that suffers any injury…up to three years maximum and a “strike” on your record pursuant to California’s Three Strike’s Law if anyone other than yourself suffers great bodily injury, between $1,015-$5,000 in fines, an 18- or 30-month court-approved DUI school, Habitual Traffic Offender (HTO) status for three years, and a five-year revocation of your California driver’s license.
+Two, three, or four years in the California State Prison, with an additional and consecutive three- to six-year prison sentence if any victim suffers great bodily injury, an additional and consecutive one-year sentence for each additional person that suffers any injury, up to three years maximum and a “strike” on your record pursuant to California’s Three Strikes Law if anyone other than yourself suffers great bodily injury, between $1,015-$5,000 in fines, an 18- or 30-month court-approved DUI school, Habitual Traffic Offender (HTO) status for three years, and a five-year revocation of your California driver’s license.

 For example, while a District Attorney, Pat Carey trained not only Police Officers, but young Deputy District Attorneys on how to handle DUI cases.
 With this knowledge, he is able to, in some cases, have the charges reduced or even dismissed.
-Reduced charges leads to reduced court fines, saving you more money than you would have if you had chosen to represent yourself.
+Reduced charges lead to reduced court fines, saving you more money than you would have if you had chosen to represent yourself.

 Former Deputy District Attorney Pat Carey knows how prosecutors think when charging, investigating, and prosecuting cases in which there was a traffic accident and someone died as a result.
-This insider information and experienced is unmatched by any attorney who claims to be a “former prosecutor.”
+This insider information and experience is unmatched by any attorney who claims to be a “former prosecutor.”
 Pat personally filed, prosecuted, and even trained police officers on how to investigate these offenses.

 As you will see below, there are various ways a crime can be charged in this situation.
-This is where having an attorney like Pat Carey with insider contacts and information in the District Attorney’s office can come in hand.
-Pat can have a pre-filing interview with the District Attorney after you or your loved one’s arrest, but prior to the filing of your case.
+This is where having an attorney like Pat Carey with insider contacts and information in the District Attorney’s office can come in handy.
+Pat can have a pre-filing interview with the District Attorney after you or your loved one's arrest, but prior to the filing of your case.
 This could be the difference between you getting charged with murder and manslaughter, and ending up in state prison for life or simply getting probation with minimal jail time.
 An attorney like former Deputy District Attorney Pat Carey pays dividends right from the outset and before your case even makes it to court.

-If, as a result of the collision you were in, someone has died, and the police are able to produce evidence that you were intoxicated, the District Attorney has several filing options when considering how to proceed with you case:
+If, as a result of the collision you were in, someone has died, and the police are able to produce evidence that you were intoxicated, the District Attorney has several filing options when considering how to proceed with your case:

 Filing Option 1: Murder (So-called “Watson Murder”) (FELONY)

-- Charges: Penal Code § 187(a) – Second Degree Murder (and additional counts for each additional victim)
+- Charges: Penal Code § 187(a) – Second-Degree Murder (and additional counts for each additional victim)

 - Punishment: 15 years to life in state prison for each charge.